amigavision/AmigaVision/content/distro/ReadMe.md

 The CPU D-Cache option is available in the `OSD` under the `System` menu.

 On the other hand, some titles -- mostly 3D polygon games and demos -- will benefit greatly from the CPU boost D-Cache offers.
 So it's an option worth experimenting with on a case by case basis.

-Note that the glitches introduced with D-Cache on can sometimes clear up by turning it off while the Amiga core is running.
-Other times they seem to stick until reboot.
-The latter behavior is the case with, for example, Turrican II and Grand Monster Slam (and many less significant titles).
-Whenever making changes to the System settings in the OSD, we recommend re-loading the core.
+Whenever switching this on or off, we recommend reloading the core to avoid any issues.

 ## Workbench